 For example, Batman values justice and order.
 Joker values crime and chaos.
 Frodo values his friends and the peace of the Shire.
 Sauron values power at the cost of relationship and beauty.

 To create the perfect villain, figure out what your main character values.
-Then, wist those values into some hideous shape and set the characters loose on each other.
+Then, twist those values into some hideous shape and set the characters loose on each other.

 Write a short scene showing one of your character's values.
 Then test that value, either with another positive value or by negating that value.

 Write for fifteen minutes.
-When you’re finished, post your practice in the comments section.
-And if you post, please be sure to comment on a few practices other writers.
+When you're finished, post your practice in the practice box below.
+And if you post, please be sure to comment on a few fellow writers' work too.

 Joe Bunting is an author and the leader of The Write Practice community.
 He is also the author of the new book Crowdsourcing Paris, a real life adventure story set in France.
 It was a #1 New Release on Amazon.
 Follow him on Instagram (@jhbunting).